 - Don’t take aspirin because it inhibits blood clotting.

 Eating and Drinking

-Eat cool, soft foods such as pudding, yogurt, mashed potatoes, and scrambled eggs and avoid hot, hard, crunchy, and spicy foods.
+Eat cool, soft foods such as pudding, yogurt, mashed potatoes, and scrambled eggs.
+Avoid hot, hard, crunchy, and spicy foods.
 Also, avoid alcohol and caffeine (coffee and black tea) because they promote the bleeding tendency.

-Avoid smoking for at least 24 hours.
-It interferes with the healing process and may cause the dislodging of the blood clot and dry socket.
+Avoid smoking during the entire healing process.
+Because it interferes with the healing process and may disturb the blood clot, causing dry socket.